-Shortly after graduating from Illinois Wesleyan University in 1980, Bobby Poynton decided to leave the security of his suburban Chicago home and head to Hollywood, California to seek his fame and fortune as an actor.
-With five hundred dollars, a beat up sports car and his Dad’s gas credit card in hand, he began his journey to pursue his dream.
+Shortly after graduating from Illinois Wesleyan University in 1980, Bobby Poynton decided to leave the security of his suburban Chicago home and head to Hollywood, CA to become an actor.
+With $500, a beat up sports car, and his Dad’s gas credit card in hand, he began his journey to pursue his dream.

-In 1988, an opportunity came to him to audition for an “internationally known” recording group seeking an attractive male vocalist with a tenor voice, falsetto, and at least 6 feet tall.
+In 1988, Bobby responded to an opportunity to audition for an “internationally known” recording group that was seeking an attractive male vocalist with a tenor voice, falsetto, and who was at least 6 feet tall.
 The tenor voice used to be there when he was in college, so he figured he would wear boots for the height and hope the room was dark enough for the rest.
 The result was an invitation to become the newest member of The Lettermen.

 Bobby recorded six albums with The Lettermen and performed in excess of one thousand concerts, television, and radio shows around the world.
 In 1995 Bobby decided to leave the road for a while and put all his efforts into raising his family.
 In 2001, he once again began touring the country, this time as a member of the legends of doo-wop, The Diamonds – the group who originated the hit “Little Darlin’”.